How Drinking Alcohol Affects Your Metabolism And What You Can Do About It

 ABOUT THE AUTHOR

-Dr. Rich Farina is a Metabolic Health and Conditioning Specialist with over 30 years of experience helping thousands of individuals lose weight, rebuild their metabolisms, and improve their health in his Metabolic Testing & Weight Loss Centers.
+Rich Farina is a Clinical Metabolic Health Specialist with over 30 years of experience helping thousands of individuals lose weight, rebuild their metabolisms, and improve their health in his Metabolic Testing & Weight Loss Centers.

 He holds both Bachelor and post-graduate degrees in Exercise Physiology and Public Health respectively and is a passionate advocate of using proven, scientific principles in his approach to exercise and nutrition.
 He is a contributing author, professional speaker, and advisor on topics that include weight loss, human performance, and medical fitness.